dmzza/dmzza/_posts/2016-01-26-instagram.md

 ### Feed
 Most users will spend far more time browsing their feed than posting new photos.
 They came for the filters but stayed for the feed.
 Instagram has stuck with a simple feed design that isn’t far from what you might build in a prototype.
 One photo at a time scrolling down in reverse-chronological order.

-Hearts give people a reason to come back to their profile to see how many hearts each photo received.
-It is also an effortless way to appreciate people you follow.
-This virtuous cycle keeps people locked-in to Instagram once they have a network of friends and photographers to keep up with.
+Hearts are an effortless way to appreciate people you follow.
+It gives people a reason to come back to their profile to see how many hearts each photo received.
+This virtuous cycle keeps people coming back to Instagram once they have a network of friends and interesting characters to keep up with.

 ### Taking a Photo
 There are hundreds of apps that will filter and frame your photo, but Instagram compelled even timid users to share every photo to the feed with a subtle tweak: whether you use it as a camera or an editor, the result isn’t saved to your device until you publish it onto your profile.